 Master Beekeeper–The CSBA is lucky to have not one, but TWO, individuals who are interested in getting a formal Master Beekeeper program off the ground.
 Carolina and Bob spoke at the Winter meeting about their vision and goals and are now seeking volunteers to help achieve them.
 There are currently several Master Beekeeping programs offered in the country–but none particularly near Colorado.
 Time to close the gap!
 Dr. Carolina Nyarady of NCBA and Bob Shiflet of Highland are the voluntary co-chairs of this committee.
 Carolina can be reached at firstname.lastname@example.org and Bob at email@example.com.

 Pesticides–This committee will be responsible for ensuring that the State fairly represents its membership with respect to pesticide issues.
 The committee will select a representative to sit on the Colorado Pollinator Workgroup who will act as the spokesperson for the CSBA.
-At present, there is a document, “Guidelines for Aerial Applicators”, which will require a formal response by early next year.
-This committee will also be responsible for updating the insecticide section of the CSBA website with current and pertinent data.
+This committee will be responsible for updating the insecticide section of the CSBA website with current and pertinent data.
 There is a lot of information currently on the site–but it needs to be updated.
 I can envision this committee actually acting as the primary liaison between the membership and the Colorado Department of Agriculture (CDA) with respect to member pesticide issues.
 The committee may also be the medium by which new in-hive miticides/pesticides are presented to the CDA for approval for use in CO.
 In short, this is a pretty broad issue and whomever signs on as Chair of this committee will need to determine priorities and direction.
 Furthermore, representation will need to be defined so that all beekeeping interests are fairly represented: i.e.: commercial/hobbyist/sideliner or urban/suburban/agriculture.
 This will require a time commitment of 2 hours per month except for the chairperson and the individual who sits on the CPW.
 That individual will need to make 2 trips to Denver annually for the CPW meetings.
 The CSBA will compensate for travel.
-Don Studinski of Denver Bee and BCBA is the voluntary chair of this committee.
-He can be reached at firstname.lastname@example.org.
+There is currently no committee chair.

 As you can see, there’s a lot to do and I, and the CSBA, need your help.
 Look at these committee volunteer opportunities and consider making a commitment for the betterment of beekeeping in Colorado.
 Member time requirements are nominal–but integral.
 Please contact the appropriate committee chair if you can help.